shiyuanjack/shiyuanjack.github.io/_pages/about.md

 News
 ======
+1. "Post-Quantum Public-key Authenticated Searchable Encryption with Forward Security: General Construction, and Applications" has been accepted by *International Conference on Information Security and Cryptology (Inscrypt' 2023) (CCF C)*.
-1. "AQRS: Anti-quantum ring signature scheme for secure epidemic control with blockchain" has been published by *Computer Networks* *(JCR Q1, CORE A, CCF B).*
+2. "AQRS: Anti-quantum ring signature scheme for secure epidemic control with blockchain" has been published by *Computer Networks* *(JCR Q1, CORE A, CCF B).*
-2. "A forward-secure and efficient authentication protocol through lattice-based group signature in VANETs scenarios" has been published by *Computer Networks* *(JCR Q1, CORE A, CCF B).*
+3. "A forward-secure and efficient authentication protocol through lattice-based group signature in VANETs scenarios" has been published by *Computer Networks* *(JCR Q1, CORE A, CCF B).*
-3. "LFS-AS: Lightweight Forward Secure Aggregate Signature for e-Health Scenarios" has been published by *IEEE International Conference on Communications (ICC'2022) (CORE B, CCF C)*.
+4. "LFS-AS: Lightweight Forward Secure Aggregate Signature for e-Health Scenarios" has been published by *IEEE International Conference on Communications (ICC'2022) (CORE B, CCF C)*.
-4. "EVchain: An Anonymous Blockchain-based System for Charging Connected Electric Vehicles" has been published by *Tsinghua Science and Technology (JCR Q1).* *(Excellent Paper Award in 2022)*
+5. "EVchain: An Anonymous Blockchain-based System for Charging Connected Electric Vehicles" has been published by *Tsinghua Science and Technology (JCR Q1).* *(Excellent Paper Award in 2022)*